MicrosoftDocs/nav-content/dynamics-nav-app/finance-setup-unrealized-vat.md

 ---
-title: Setting Up Unrealized Value Added Tax | Microsoft Docs
+title: Setting Up Unrealized Value Added Tax
 description: If you're using cash-based accounting, you can specify how to handle unrealized VAT for sales and purchases.